shynneri-source/.dotfiles/README.md

 ### Neovim plugins not loading
 Run `:Lazy sync` inside Neovim to sync all plugins

-### WezTerm font issues
+### Kitty font issues
-Install Nerd Fonts or change font in `wezterm.lua` to any installed font
+Install Nerd Fonts or change font in `kitty/kitty.conf` to any installed font

 ## 📄 License